Korean language and computers: Character encoding

 In RFC 1557, a method known as ISO-2022-KR for seven-bit encoding of Korean characters in email was described.
 Where eight bits are allowed, EUC-KR encoding is preferred.
-These two encodings combine US-ASCII (ISO 646) with the Korean standard KS X 1001:1992 (previously named KS C 5601:1987).
+These two encodings combine US-ASCII (ISO 646) with the South Korean standard KS X 1001:1992 (previously named KS C 5601:1987).
 Another character set, KPS 9566 (similar to KS X 1001), is used in North Korea.

-The international Unicode standard contains special characters for the Korean language in the hangul phonetic system.
+The international Unicode standard contains special characters for the Korean language in the Hangul phonetic system.
 Unicode supports two methods.
 The method used by Microsoft Windows is to have each of the 11,172 syllable combinations as code and a preformed font character.
 The other method encodes letters (jamos) and lets the software combine them correctly.
-The Windows method requires more font memory but allows better shapes, since it is complicated to create stylistically-correct combinations (preferable for documents).
+The Windows method requires more font memory but allows better shapes, since it is complicated to create stylistically correct combinations (preferable for documents).

-Another possibility is stacking a sequence of medial(s) (jungseong) and a sequence of final(s) (jongseong) or a Middle Korean pitch mark (if needed) on top of the sequence of initial(s) (choseong) if the font has medial and final jamos with zero-width spacing inserted to the left of the cursor or caret, thus appearing in the right place below (or to the right of) the initial.
+Another possibility is stacking a sequence of medial(s) (jungseong) and a sequence of final(s) (jongseong) or a Middle Korean pitch mark (if needed) on top of the sequence of initial(s) (choseong) if the font has medial and final jamo with zero-width spacing inserted to the left of the cursor or caret, thus appearing in the right place below (or to the right of) the initial.
 If a syllable has a horizontal medial (ㅗ, ㅛ, ㅜ, ㅠ or ㅡ), the initial will probably appear further left in a complete syllable than in preformed syllables due to the space that must be reserved for a vertical medial, making aesthetically poor what may be the only way to display Middle Korean hangul text without resorting to images, romanization, replacement of obsolete jamo or non-standard encodings.
 However, most current fonts do not support this.

 The Unicode standard also has attempted to create a unified CJK character set which can represent Chinese (Hanzi) and the Japanese (Kanji) and Korean (Hanja) derivatives of this script through Han unification, which does not discriminate by language or region in rendering Chinese characters if the typographic traditions have not resulted in major differences in what a character looks like.
 Han unification has been criticized.